yhat/donkey_kong/README.rst

             Returns the users configurations.

         list:
-            Return a table with your current mailchimp templates data.
+            Return a table with your current mailchimp templates data, and any custom variables you have.

-    Parameters:
-        template_name: string
-            The template name you wish to send.
+        send <template_name>:
+            Prompts the user for the template name, from email address, from name, to email address, to name, subject, and any variables that get passed to the template.
+Then sends the template.